Andrews v Law Society of British Columbia

-Andrews v Law Society of British Columbia, [1989] 1 SCR 143 is the first Supreme Court of Canada case to deal with section 15 (equality rights) of the Canadian Charter of Rights and Freedoms.
-The court outlined a test, sometimes called the "Andrews test", to determine whether there has been a prima facie violation of equality rights.
-Andrews further held that discrimination according to grounds analogous to those enumerated in section 15 could result in a violation of the Charter.
+Andrews v Law Society of British Columbia, [1989] 1 SCR 143 is the first Supreme Court of Canada case to deal with the equality rights provided under Section 15 of the Canadian Charter of Rights and Freedoms.
+British law graduate Mark David Andrews challenged the validity of Section 42 of the Barristers and Solicitors Act contending that the Canadian citizenship requirement for being called to the bar violated Section 15 of the Charter.

+The Supreme Court outlined a test, sometimes called the "Andrews test", to determine whether there has been a prima facie violation of equality rights.
+Andrews further held that discrimination according to grounds analogous to those enumerated in Section 15 could result in a violation of the Charter.